 c.
 The Council of the Faculty Senate consists of the chair of the Faculty Senate, who also chairs the Council, and three other members of the Senate.
 Members of the Council are elected for one-year terms.
-No more than two Senators from a single Division may serve on the Senate Council.
-For this purpose, faculty from the Heller School for Social Policy and Management and the Brandeis International Business School are considered members of the Division of Social Science.
+No more than two Senators from a single Academic School may serve on the Senate Council.
 The emerita/emeritus Senator is not eligible to serve on the Senate Council.

-C. School and Division Councils
+C. School and Graduate Councils

-The faculty also contribute to governance of the university through the Division Councils for the Creative Arts, the Humanities, Science, and Social Science; the Council of the Graduate School of Arts and Sciences; and the Council of the Graduate Professional Schools.
+The faculty also contribute to governance of the university through the Council for the

+School of Arts, Humanities, and Culture; the Council for the School of Business and Economics; the Council for the School of Science, Engineering, and Technology; the Council for the School of Social Science and Social Policy ("the School Councils"); and the Graduate Council.
 These Councils oversee the educational activities of departments, programs, and other academic units.
-They advise departments and programs, the Undergraduate Curriculum Committee, the Academic Deans, the VP of the Rabb School, and the Provost, as appropriate.
+They advise departments and programs, the Undergraduate Curriculum Committee, the Academic Deans, the Vice President of the Rabb School, the Vice Provosts of Undergraduate and Graduate Affairs, and the Provost, as appropriate.

 a.
-The Division Councils of Creative Arts, Humanities, Science, and Social Science consist of the chairs of each school's departments and majors, or their designated representatives.
-The Council of the Graduate School consists of a representative of each Ph.D. or master's academic graduate program in the Arts and Sciences and of the Ph.D. programs in the Heller School and the International Business School.
-The Council of the Graduate Professional Schools consists of two faculty representatives from The Heller School for Social Policy and Management, two faculty representatives from the International Business School, two faculty representatives from Arts and Sciences professional master's programs, and two representatives from the Rabb School.
-Graduate student representatives from each school, if interested, may serve on any of the graduate councils.
+The School Councils consist of the chairs of each school's departments and majors, or their designated representatives.
+The Graduate Council consists of a representative of each Ph.D. or master's program, the Vice President of Rabb, and one representative from the Rabb School.
+Graduate student representatives from each Academic School, if interested, may serve on the Graduate Council.